mrlesmithjr/docker-m1-development-src/README.md

 ## Docker Images

-By default, I am using my own personal [Dockerfiles](https://github.com/mrlesmithjr/dockerfiles).
+By default, I am using my own personal [Dockerfiles](https://github.com/mrlesmithjr/dockerfiles) to build from.

+## Docker Hub

+You can consume this image from Docker hub as `mrlesmithjr/docker-m1-development:arm` or `mrlesmithjr/docker-m1-development:amd64`.
+As there isn't a way to build for multi-arch platforms using `devcontainer build` currently.

 ## Docker Management